Professor of British History and Civilisation

 Honorary President, The International John Bunyan Sociey

 I work mainly on the history and culture of British protestantism, especially puritanism and dissent, and I have a special interest in the relationships between religion and medicine.
-My projects for 2021 include:
+My projects include:

 Most of my published work can be found on HAL-SHS, the French open access repository, https://cv.archives-ouvertes.fr/anne-dunan-page